DavidNash2024/Win32xx/samples/Frame/Readme.txt

 * Responding to ToolBar and menu commands in OnCommand
 * Responding to notifications in OnNotify.
 * Use of OpenFile and print dialogs.
-* Responding to frame window messages in CFrame::WndProc
+* Responding to frame window messages in CFrame::WndProc.
-* Responding to view window messages in CView::WndProc
+* Responding to view window messages in CView::WndProc.
-* Using the TRACE command to output debug text
+* Using the TRACE command to output debug text.
-* Saving the frame settings in the registry
+* Saving the frame settings in the registry.
+* Support for print preview.